 4This includes laboratories certified to perform such testing on human specimens under the Clinical Laboratory Improvement Amendments of 1988 or those laboratories that have met equivalent requirements as determined by the Centers for Medicare and Medicaid Services, or those that have met equivalent non-U.S. requirements.
 If communicable disease testing is not performed by a laboratory that meets regulatory requirements, the donor is ineligible.
-If a donor is ineligible for other reasons, but the testing was performed in a compliant laboratory, the statement must be included in the documentation.
-5 Access to the Clinical Program SOPs and forms could suffice when the distributing and clinical facilities are within the same facility. nis Access to the Chilical Program SOPS and forms could suffice when the distributing and chilical facilities are within the same facility.
+If a donor is ineligible for other reasons, but the testing was performed in a compliant laboratory, this statement must be included in the documentation.

-ACKNOWLEDGEMENTS
+5Access to the Clinical Program SOPs and forms could suffice when the distributing and clinical facilities are within the same facility.

-Immune Effector Cell Standards Committee
+ACKNOWLEDGEMENTS Immune Effector Cell Standards Committee

-Helen Heslop-Chair

-Nicole Aqui

-Carlos Bachier

-Pere Barba

-Fabio Ciceri

-Omid Hamid

-Patrick Hanley

-Young Ki Hong

-Manel Juan

-Sarah Nikiforow

-Adam Schoenfeld

-Elizabeth J. Shpall

-Jaap Jan Zwaginga

-Staff
+Helen Heslop- Chair Nicole Aqui Carlos Bachier Pere Barba Fabio Ciceri Omid Hamid Patrick Hanley Young Ki Hong Manel Juan Sarah Nikiforow Adam Schoenfeld Elizabeth J. Shpall Jaap Jan Zwaginga

-Monique Summers
+Staff Monique Summers